wofsauge/IsaacDocs/docs/faq/interactive_FAQ.md

       text: "When does the crash happen?",
       answers: [
         { text: "On game launch", link: "CRASH_STARTUP" },
-        { text: "when loading a savegame", link: "CRASH_CHAR_CONTINUE" },
-        { text: "when starting a run", link: "CRASH_RUN" },
+        { text: "when loading a save game", link: "CRASH_CHAR_CONTINUE" }, { text: "when starting a run", link: "CRASH_RUN" },
         { text: "while playing the game", link: "CRASH_RUN" },
       ],
     },
     "CRASH_STARTUP" : {
       text: "When the game crashes directly when launching the game, this means that an invalid '.xml' file is inside one of the mods you have installed.
-Please unsubscribe or deinstall all mods you have installed in the timeframe between the crash and the game working fine.", },
+Please unsubscribe or uninstall all mods you have installed in the time frame between the crash and the game working fine.", },
     "CRASH_CHAR_CONTINUE" : {
-      text: "A crash happening when loading a savegame is most likely caused, by having a continuable run active, which was played with a modded character which was deinstalled recently.<br>Please reinstall the character mod and start a run with a vanilla character, for example Isaac.", },
+      text: "A crash happening when loading a save game is most likely caused, by having a continuable run active, which was played with a modded character which was uninstalled recently.<br>Please reinstall the character mod and start a run with a vanilla character, for example Isaac.", },
     "CRASH_RUN" : {
       text: 'A crash happening on starting a run or while playing is most likely caused by a mod encountering a critical error.
 Please contact the mod creator, or visit the Modding Discord server and ask for help: <a href="https://discord.gg/KbevtvgD4z">Join the Official Modding Of Isaac Discord-Server</a>',